EternityForest/AnyoneCanDoIt/README.md

 There should not be anywhere in your plan where a single failure can have significant consequences.
 One broken rope, one person dropping something, or one lost flashlight shouldn't affect the plan at all.

 Two is one and one is none, not just with things, but with actions.
-If the plan starts with "It's basically impossible, but I know one guy who can do it by hand for a good price" you might want a different plan.
+If the plan starts with "it's basically impossible, but I know one guy who can do it by hand for a good price" you might want a different plan.

 When adding redundancy, often it is best to use unrelated technologies.